the-real-i9/Backend-Topics-Study/Learn/HTTP--API-Design-Development/HTTP-Concepts/Connection-Management.md

 ## Persistent connections
 A persistent connection is one which remains open for a period of time, and can be reused for several requests, saving the need for a new TCP handshake, and utilizing TCP's performance enhancing capabilities - warm connections.

 This connection will not stay open forever: idle connections are closed after some time.
-Also, a server may use the `Keep-Alive` header to specify a minimum time the connection should be kept open.
+Also, a server may use the `Keep-Alive` header to specify the life-time of the connection.

 In HTTP/1.1, persistence is the default, and the header is no longer needed.